Good and Bad Passwords How-To

 hashes.
 The file is a UNIX passwd or a shadow password file or

-extracted from the SAM on NT.
-The program repeats the encryption
+extracted from the SAM or directory on Windows.
+The program

 algorithm that was used to encrypt the user's plain text